burberg92/XAI_4thBrain/README.md

 # Problem
 - While there has been breakthroughs in types of healthcare-specific AI modelling techniques, no significant attempt has been made in development of a machine learning model that provides a detailed description of why a categorical diagnosis of cancer is made based on the tissue images.

-- In this project, we attempt to develop a web application based on machine learning that will be capable of assessing whole-slide images of potentially cancerous tissues and produce a diagnosis and corresponding auto-generated explanation report.
+- In this project, we developed a web application based which utilizes machine learning techniques capable of assessing whole-slide images of potentially cancerous tissues classification.

 - More specifically, we intend to optimize the mitotic figure detection and count in WSIs to support pathologist with more confident/accurate decision making.